-Afterwards, he defended insurance companies in personal injury cases and insurance policy disputes.
+Afterwards, he defended insurance companies and their insureds in personal injury and construction defect claims, along with insurance policy disputes.
 During this time he learned how insurance companies evaluate and defend claims, which helps him advise his clients as he represents them against the insurance companies.
-He truly enjoys the work he does now because he represents those who really need help.
+He prefers representing consumers and injured people, those that really need his help.

 He is a member of the Oregon Trial Lawyers Association and the American Association of Justice.
 He served on the Oregon Uniform Civil Jury Instruction Committee, which creates the model jury instructions for use in all civil jury trials in Oregon.

 Currently, he is a board member of Bradley Angle, which is a nonprofit serving all those affected by domestic violence.